When you miss a dose of your blood pressure medicine, you might not notice a difference.

 should be.
 Here are some tips for taking your blood pressure medicine:

-Ask your doctor or pharmacist what time of day to take your medicine and whether you
+Ask your healthcare provider or pharmacist what time of day to take your medicine

 Consider setting a medicine alert on your phone or computer.
 There are many apps that

-can used on a smart phone or tablet that will help with medicine tracking and even
+can be used on a smart phone or tablet to help with medicine tracking and even refill

-refill reminders.
+reminders.
 You may find one that will work well for you and your lifestyle.
+You can

 Keep your medicine with something you use every day to remind you to take it.
 This

 might be with your toothbrush, coffee mug, or computer.